semgrep/docs/docs/intro/results.rst

 Using Jupyter Notebook with Python
 ----------------------------------

-When SQL queries aren't sufficient, or we want to programatically interact with the data, we recommend `Jupyter Notebook <https://jupyter.org/>`_.
+SQL queries by themselves won't always be enough for data analysis, so we'll use `Jupyter Notebook <https://jupyter.org/>`_ to crunch the numbers and identify minified files.

-To standup a Jupyter Notebook instance locally using docker [#jupyter-tut]_:
+Run a Jupyter Notebook instance locally with docker [#jupyter-tut]_:

 .. code-block:: console